mariogmazza/react-calculator/README.md

 ## A Simple React Calculator
-#### *This calculator is a rework from Javascript calulator that I built for FCC course.
+#### *This calculator is a re-work from a vanilla Javascript calulator that I built for FCC front-end project.